air-wreck/qubit4/README.md

 <script src="sqbs.js" type="text/javascript"></script>
 ```

 Note that the Javascript must come *after* all the HTML, or it will not work.
+These lines can automatically be appended by the `copy.py` file.
+Actually, the entire process can be automated with the `move.sh` script, assuming you put your sqbs reports in a logical place in the sqbs directory.